Taliban - EP 1

 In July 2018, the United States and the Taliban kicked off a new round of direct peace negotiations, which, following numerous iterations, led to an agreement in principle on the gradual withdrawal of US troops from Afghanistan in exchange for a commitment from the Taliban to stop attacks against US targets and its allies.
 In September 2019, the signing of the agreement at a planned Camp David summit was delayed by the United States due to the Taliban being allegedly responsible for the killing of an American soldier and 11 others in a car bomb attack.

 In September 2019, Afghan presidential elections were held successfully, but with a very low turn-out.
-Although no mass casualties were registered, hundreds of incidents led to 277 civilian casualties, in a wave of violence almost entirely attributed to the Taliban.
+Although no mass casualty incidents were registered, hundreds of attacks led to 277 civilian casualties, in a wave of violence almost entirely attributed to the Taliban.
 On 18 February 2020, Ashraf Ghani was announced the winner of the elections, and reached an agreement with the opposition for the recognition of his reelection.

 UNSCR 2513 (10 March 2020) endorsed the US-Taliban agreement and the joint US-Afghan declaration.
-Following consultations within the Council, the text states the Council’s readiness to review the status of designated individuals under the 1988 regime with a view to support the peace process once intra-Afghanistan negotiations have been initiated.
-The delisting of individuals designated on UN sanctions lists were not, therefore, a part of the US-Taliban negotiations, but rather are expected to play a role in support of the broader Afghan peace negotiations.
+Following consultations within the Council, the text stated the Council’s readiness to review the status of designated individuals under the 1988 regime with a view to support the peace process once intra-Afghanistan negotiations were initiated.
+The delisting of individuals designated on UN sanctions lists were not, therefore, a part of the US-Taliban negotiations, but rather were expected to play a role in support of the broader Afghan peace negotiations.
 In September 2020, the first round of intra-Afghan negotiations was held in Doha.

 Coerce

-Coerce and/or induce elements of the Taliban to meet the reconciliation conditions agreed to by the Afghan Government and the international community (including renouncing violence, severing ties to AQ, and respecting the Afghan constitution).
+Coerce and/or induce the Taliban to meet the reconciliation conditions agreed to by the Afghan Government and the international community (including renouncing violence, severing ties to AQ, and respecting the Afghan constitution) and to agree to establish an inclusive government and ensure that Afghanistan does not become a haven for terrorist organizations.

 Constrain

-Constrain the Taliban from using military force against the Afghan government.
+Constrain the Taliban from using military force against the Afghan government and reduce its military capabilities in general.

 Signal